sincarne/til/cli/cursor-movement.md

 * `alt-d` - delete the word in front of the cursor
 * `ctrl-w` - delete the word behind of the cursor

+To ensure this works on Mac, turn on the meta key in your terminal emulator's preferences.

 Taken from [Mastering Bash and Terminal](https://www.blockloop.io/mastering-bash-and-terminal)